Scotland

 Dangerous Animals

 No need to worry, Scotland has very safe wildlife!
 Well, other than the Midges.
 They’re horrible little insects found all across the country during the summer months.
-Imagine Mosquitos, but they’re smaller and travel in packs of 100.
+Imagine Mosquitoes, but they’re smaller and travel in swarms of hundreds.
 They’re mostly found in the Highlands and like to hang out in wooded areas.
 So when you go hiking, make sure to wear insect repellant!

 Also, watch out for wild Haggis.
-Not normally a threat, but if you make eye contact they might attack you.
+They’re not normally a threat, but if you make eye contact, they might attack you.

 On Land